matthastings/PSalander/README.md

 ### Start Forensic Collection with PSWasp

 #### Create provider object
-Note: This object defines the provider name or GUID, filtering keywords, or other filtering options This example configures the `Micrsoft-Windows-Kernel-Process` provider and only enables the `Process`, `Image`, and `Thread` keywords
+Defines the provider name or GUID, filtering keywords, or other filtering options This example configures the `Micrsoft-Windows-Kernel-Process` provider and only enables the `Process`, `Image`, and `Thread` keywords
 ```
 $ProviderConfig = New-ETWProviderConfig